azurah/Data-Structure-and-Algorithms-Learning-Path/README.md

 # Data-Structure-Codes
-This is one stop for most of the famous data structures and their pseudocodes.
+This is one stop for most of the famous data structures and their pseudocodes also links to concept building problems.

 # What is it?
 ![Big 5](https://github.com/perceptron00/DSA-PseudoCodes/blob/master/Images/Big5.jpg)

 This is my study plan to be completed in 3 to 6 months to get placement in good comapany !!
 Here all the pseudocodes of Data structures and algorithms are going to be available.
+External links are also there to solve some of the coding problem related to perticular topic.
+It helps to build a better understanding of the topic.

 # Books